Mooshiiee/LocalReason/README.md

 # LocalReason

-LocalReason is a local-first AI reasoning engine that performs initial Chain-of-Thought (CoT) reasoning using lightweight models (like LLaMA 3B) before querying stronger LLMs.
+LocalReason is a local-first AI reasoning engine that performs initial Chain-of-Thought (CoT) reasoning using llama3.2:3B before querying stronger LLMs.
 It supports Retrieval-Augmented Generation (RAG) from user-selected documentation and enables structured, explainable prompt expansion entirely offline.
-Built with FastAPI and Vite, it offers a modular, privacy-friendly solution for intelligent local inference workflows.
+Built with FastAPI and Vite, it offers a modular, privacy-friendly solution for intelligent local inference for coding related tasks.

 ## Features